Child Seat Belt Laws

 - Make sure the seat belt over their lap stays low on their hips.
 If not, they must continue with a booster.

-- Similarly, the shoulder strap of the seat belt must lay over the collarbone and shoulder, NOT on the face or neck.
+- Similarly, the seat belt’s shoulder strap must lie over the collarbone and shoulder, NOT on the face or neck.

 - Finally, observe whether your child can maintain the correct seated position for an extended period of time, with the seat belt in its proper place.